How to Make Forklift Safety Training Painless

 Forklift Safety Training is a Federal and State requirement—we all know it.
 Everyone does have to get their training in.
 So, let’s all do what we can to make it happen!

-Our next forklift operator training dates are March 18, April 22 and May 20.
-Signup details are on our Safety Training page.
+Our new forklift operator training dates are on our Safety Training page, with signup details.

 Don’t put off signup.
 As I said, the classes are filling up like crazy.
 And the last thing you want is to fall out of OSHA compliance!